-Asylum Act prescribes that right to a healthcare is guaranteed to all persons granted asylum and that all the costs of health care are covered by the State.[1]
+The Asylum Act prescribes that the right to healthcare is guaranteed to all persons granted asylum and that all the costs of health care are covered by the State.[1]
 Additionally, foreigners’ health care is also governed by the Health Care Act (HCA)[2] and the Health Insurance Act (HIA)[3] as well as the Rulebook on the Terms and Procedure for Exercising the Right to Compulsory Health Insurance (RHI).[4]
 HCA stipulates that refugees and asylum seekers are entitled to health care under equal terms as Serbian nationals.[5]
 All persons granted asylum had unhindered access to COVID-19 vaccines and PCR and other forms of testing.

 [1] Article 63 Asylum Act.